MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserMessageForward.md

 Send the draft message in a subsequent operation.
 Alternatively, forward a message in a single operation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserMessageForward](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserMessageForward?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)